NomarCub/obsidian-open-vscode/README.md

 ![light and dark](https://user-images.githubusercontent.com/5298006/125868293-96c6f541-0604-4238-9fc3-05ff6c2e08df.gif)

 You can also use it as a command and assign hotkeys to it.
+You can disable the ribbon button in settings.
 ![command](https://user-images.githubusercontent.com/5298006/125869408-d39d870b-ab4f-42d0-b915-b6abc1e617d5.png)

 ## Compatibility